alismis/Notepad-os/README.md

-Hello thanks for supporting my OS try i wish u will have a good day :) ...
+Thanks for supporting my OS 😁

-.asm files are for looking at codes you can put your own things and convert them .bin to use it and you can post it you can transform .asm to .bin with
+.asm files are for looking at codes you can use it on your own code you can compile .asm to .bin with nasm -f bin notepadoscodefile.asm -o notepadOS.bin code, it works in MacOS Windows Linux and Termux if you installed nasm compiler